-Yesterday I posted a blog focused on understanding the impact that winning and power has on our brain and behavior.
-The blog post was based on my reading of the brilliant new book by Ian Robertson and I entitled the blog, Approaching Power with Humility and Wisdom.
-From a positive psychology perspective, the feeling of power and empowerment that is reinforced by ‘winning’ may be similar in certain respects to the feeling of courage -- and possibly extends over time to the more stable, trait-like experience of possessing the strength of courage, which involves the ability to overcome fear in the face of challenges.
-Naturally, for any given individual, it is quite possible for courage to co-exist alongside humility and wisdom, and it is reasonable to assume that both humility and wisdom may significantly enhance the way in which courage is exercised in different contexts, for example, when someone reflects deeply and modestly gathers necessary knowledge before courageously taking on a new sporting, academic, vocational, or social challenge.
+In an earlier blog post, Approaching Power with Humility and Wisdom, I took a look at Ian Robertson's brilliant book and considered the impact that winning and power has on our brain and behavior.
+From a positive psychology perspective, the feeling of power and empowerment that is reinforced by ‘winning’ may be similar in certain respects to the feeling of courage.
+This feeling may extend over time to the more stable, trait-like experience of possessing the strength of courage, which involves the ability to overcome fear in the face of challenges.
+Naturally, it is possible for courage to co-exist alongside other strengths like humility and wisdom, and it is reasonable to assume that both humility and wisdom may significantly enhance the way in which courage is exercised in different contexts, for example, when someone reflects deeply and modestly gathers necessary knowledge before courageously taking on a new sporting, academic, vocational, or social challenge.

 This morning I awoke to an email from one of my students, who directed me to an interesting blog post by Todd Kashdan entitled, Two Strengths that Together, Reduce the Risk of Suicidality.
 Kashdan reports on a very interesting research study, which found that adults who were both grateful and gritty experienced near-zero suicidal thoughts over the period of a month.
 He explains this finding by reference to the idea that gratitude is about being attentive and attuned to the outside world and both past and present experiences – the kindness of friends and family, the cool breeze upon exiting a hot building.
 Grit, on the other hand, is about internal determination to persevere in the face of life's obstacles while orienting oneself to the future and accepting the pain associated with following through with meaningful goals.
 According to Kashdan, a person with this pair of strength – both Grit and Gratitude – may be a person with a healthy time orientation towards the past, present, and future, and may as a consequence be very resilient to suicide.